In the west of Corte/Corsica

 She was fast and tough, and it didn’t cost her much effort to outpace me without dropping a sweat.

-And she was the nice person that I’d expected, as she invited me to sit next to her and her parents in the evening at the bivouac site, where we took our evening meal and had some entertaining conversations (I did my best to speak some French, but je ne parle pas très bien).
+And she was the nice person that I’d expected, as she invited me to sit next to her and her parents in the evening at our bivouac site, where we took our evening meal and had some entertaining conversations (I did my best to speak some French, but je ne parle pas très bien).

-During a rest I talked to an experienced Frenchman, who explained why the GR20 is still comparatively low-frequented by visitors (the reason is first and foremost the grade of difficulty), and he told me that it had been the Germans who made this trail accessible a few decades ago.
+During a rest I talked to an experienced Frenchman, who explained why the GR20 is still comparatively low-frequented by visitors (again, the reason is first and foremost the grade of difficulty), and he told me that it had been the Germans who made this trail accessible a few decades ago.
 And yes, I noticed indeed many German hikers on the GR20.

 Mountain scenery on Corsica